paulgb/paulbutler.org/content/posts/2019/comments-on-a-false-majority/index.md

 This is a misleading premise.
 The minimum bar for participation in an RCV election is the same as with plurality: check one box for your favorite candidate and leave it at that.
 Granted, it may take a little more effort to find that box, but that’s a far cry from the burden presented here.

-The sleight-of-hand the report is doing here is to compare the *minimum* bar for participation in plurality with the *maximum* possible expressiveness in RCV.
+The sleight-of-hand here is to compare the *minimum* bar for participation in plurality with the *maximum* possible expressiveness in RCV.
 The load-bearing words are “to fully participate,” implying that casting a complete ballot is tantamount to maximizing the power of your ballot.
 This is neither true in plurality nor in RCV elections.

 In plurality elections, a voter who asks only *whom do I prefer* takes the risk of diminishing the electoral power of his vote.
 To ensure the power of his vote is maximized, the voter must also ask: *Does my favorite candidate have a chance of winning?
 If not, am I indifferent enough to the frontrunners that I am willing to vote for her anyway?
 Would I rather vote for a less-preferred candidate who has a better chance of winning?*